thomasverelst/blockcopy-video-processing-pytorch/README.md

 ### Dataset folder structure

-Unpack thsoe in a folder, which should result in the following structure:
+Unpack these in a folder, which should result in the following structure:

     cityscapes/
     cityscapes/leftImg8bit/